-- Stretches the IT Band, outer hips, glutes, piriformis, back, abs, obliques, chest, shoulders and neck.
+- Stretches the IT band, TFL, glutes, piriformis, lower back, abs, obliques, chest, shoulders and neck.

-- Relaxes the body and calms the mind.
+- Relaxes the body and quiets the mind.

-- Can help to alleviate upper, lower back and neck pain.
+- Can help to alleviate upper back pain, lower back pain and neck pain.

 - Relieves stress.